 Host Family Testimonials

-Curious to learn more about what being a host family is like?
-Read about the experience of hosting an exchange student with International Student Exchange by reading our host family testimonials below.
+Curious to learn more about what being a host family with ISE is like?
+Read International Student Exchange host family testimonials and reviews below.

 My Family Keeps growing!

 Hosting a foreign exchange student is one of the most rewarding things a family can do.
 I am beyond proud to have an Italian “son,” a German “son,” a Thai “daughter” and an Italian “daughter” added to my brood of 3 children.
 My 10 grandchildren love their aunts and uncles too!!

 Learning about another country’s culture and ideas is the best way to bring this world closer together.
 I wouldn’t give up my experiences hosting students for all the money in the world.
 My “kids” are special to me!
 And I love going to their homes to visit!

 We began our experience last year (2016-2017) by hosting one girl.
 We picked her because she had a lot in common with our oldest daughter.
 After speaking with her, we fell in love!
 She was with us for about 6 weeks, we decided to add a second student, a boy.
 We had a family vote, including our student, and could not have done a better thing.
 We loved him immediately too.
 They were a great fit.
 We had so many laughs and there was so much joy in our home.
 Even though they went home, we still talk regularly.
 They are our kids, and their bio families are now our family as well.
 We hosted again this year (2017-2018), another boy and girl.
 We have had different experiences with these two, and again, we could not have found better kids.
 We have already picked our kid for next year…we can only host 1 next year…but I know that we are planning to continue every year, hosting kids from different countries.
 We are planning on visiting our kids all over the world.
 Our own kids have grown so much as individuals and they love having all of the exchange students around.

 Becoming a Host Family Has Been A Joy